Aim to raise the ratio of female managers to greater than 10% by FYE March 2027 from 2.6% in FYE March 2018

 |Percentage of employees undergoing periodic health examinations||97.4%||99.6%||100.0%||100.0%|

-Third Straight Year as a Certified Health and Productivity Management Organization (White 500)
+Fourth Straight Year as a Certified Health and Productivity Management Organization (White 500)

 Our initiatives for employee health (checkups, health guidance, mental health care, exercise habit support, etc.) have won acclaim.
 Meiji Holdings, Meiji, and Meiji Seika Pharma were chosen for the list of Certified Health and Productivity Management Organizations (White 500).